2060-io/hologram-app/.github/PULL_REQUEST_TEMPLATE/smoke_test.md

 - [ ] In Android, choose account for backup and must works as expected
 - [ ] Validate correct backup creation

+#### Developer

+- [ ] Change any Environment Values of List and verify change its applied instantly in app
+- [ ] Press "Delete wallet" button and verify works and let user in SingUp Screen

 ### Wallet restore

 - [ ] Validate wallet restore works as expected

 ### Wallet restore with Migration

+It is recommended for this Migration to have a chat o several chats where user has almost all types of possible messages.
+This is due to chat entries model can change over time so testing this migration with all possible kind of messages makes this migration test coverage more reliable

 - [ ] Create a wallet in the last dev version prior to the previous staging version, add a P2P contact, exchanging a video, an image and a voice note.
 Then connect with Chatbot Demo and receive credential/present proof.
 Upgrade the app to the latest dev version and verify everything keeps working and more messages can be exchanged